google/automl/efficientdet/README.md

   * EfficientNet tutorial: https://cloud.google.com/tpu/docs/tutorials/efficientnet

 ## 11. Reducing Memory Usage when Training EfficientDets on GPU.
-(The current approach doesn't support mirrored multi GPU or mixed-precision training)

 EfficientDets use a lot of GPU memory for a few reasons: